The Best Weekend Getaways in Every State

 South Dakota: Black Hills

 Why not check Mount Rushmore off your bucket list one weekend?
 You can do it in South Dakota’s Black Hills region, which is also home to Custer State Park, and the Crazy Horse Memorial.
 A popular way to see the area is by bike on your own or with a family-friendly outfitter like Austin Adventures.
 Choose from a range of lodges, inns, and resorts in the area for your overnight accommodations.
-Check out this story about American landmarks that almost weren’t.

 Music City USA is fast becoming known as much more than the home of country music.
 While there’s plenty to see on that front from the Grand Ole Opry to the Ryman Auditorium, Nashville is a hotbed of hip hotels like Hotel Indigo Nashville in the Printer’s Alley district, the SoBro Guesthouse, and the AC Hotel Nashville Downtown.